Learn how to smoke it for delectable poultry that no one will be able to resist.

 Purchase it fresh.

-Is there really any need to explain why fresh poultry tastes so much better?
+Is there any need to explain why fresh poultry tastes so much better?
 Furthermore, it is juicier than its frozen or aged equivalent.

-However, if the carcass was purchased a day or two before cooking, it is still safe to consume.
+However, if the carcass was purchased a day or two before cooking, it is safe to consume.

 Make the proper preparations.